thebaldgeek/thebaldgeek.github.io/SDRReceiver.md

 It should work.
 If not, then you most likely did not put the .ini file in the same directory as the SDRReceiver software.

 You should now see a small spectrum window appear, click on the 'Start SDR' button and slowly the waveform will show up.
 If your SDR dongle requires bias-T to power an LNA, you can (if you are using an RTLSDRv3 silver dongle - hint, you should be) click the Bias-T button to turn it on.
 You should see something similar to what you are used to.
 Thin spikes from the 600/1200 channels on the left and fat spikes from the 10500 channels on the right.

+Do note that I have had issues using SDRReceiver with a NooElec SmarTee dongle (the ones with the bias-t always on), I use and recommend the flat silver RTLSDR v3 dongles.
 ## Starting Jaero

 Once you have that running, the next thing is to setup Jaero to connect to the VFOs.